tarkeshwarraj/MERN_Stack_CRUD/react-frontend/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+About
-In this repository I explain everything line by line for CRUD application.
+In this repository, I explain everything line by line for the CRUD application.
 Build on MERN stack.
-You can use it for your practice and also for learning and understanding purpose.
-That how the CRUD application work in MERN Stack.
+You can use it to practice, learn and understand the concept.
+That is how the CRUD application works in MERN Stack.